-“Then you’ll tell me every intimacy that can take place between a man and a woman, and which ones might lead to impregnation.”
+“Then you’ll tell me about every intimacy that can take place between a man and a woman, and which ones might lead to impregnation.”

-“What I know is that your knowledge on the subject must still be greater than my own.
-The maids I’ve tried to bribe into talking to me have all been too afraid of Father to take the risk, so my education has been relegated to the few books I’ve managed to thieve from Aunt Jane’s library.
+“What I know is that your knowledge on the subject must still surpass my own.
+The maids I’ve tried to coerce into speaking to me have all been too afraid of Father to take the risk, so my education has been relegated to the books I’ve managed to thieve from Aunt Jane’s library.
 They’re frustratingly vague.
 What you don’t know, surely you can find out from friends, or even the bloody footmen.”

 “That makes two of us.
 Have you discovered anything new?”
-I asked.

-Marcus had been gathering information about the man I would soon be formally betrothed to and relaying it to me.
+He had been gathering information about the man I would soon be formally betrothed to and relaying it to me.
 From what we had learned, he was deeply in debt, prone to bouts of drunken debauchery, and currently had not one, but three mistresses.
-It gave me hope that he would be so preoccupied with them that I might be all but ignored once we were wed.
+It gave me hope that he would be so preoccupied with them that I might be all but ignored once we wed.

 I felt a surge of pity for the woman.
-“God let her live through the delivery,” I whispered.
+“Pray God that she lives through the delivery.”

 “What manner of ugliness?”
-I asked.

-Marcus remained silent, his arms stiffening around me.
+He remained silent, his arms stiffening around me.

 I sucked in a sharp breath.
 “That bad?”

 The trembling began anew in my limbs.
 I tucked myself beneath my brother’s arm and wrapped my own tighter around his middle.
-“Tell me a story,” I said.
-“Anything to distract me.”
+“Tell me a story.
+Anything to distract me.”

 “What happened?
 Did they come to blows over him during a performance?”

-He shook his head, the light of a passing torch glinting off his teeth as he smiled.
+He shook his head, the light of a passing torch glinting off his teeth when he smiled.
 “When we went backstage after the final curtain to pay our respects, Lucille used one of those dancer’s legs to kick Randolph between his hard enough to lift him clear off the ground.”

 The picture his words painted was enough to tease a grin from me.
 “What did Malcolm do?”

-“Well, naturally, when Randolph’s feet hit the floor again, he fell right to his knees, clutching himself and baying like a hound.
+“Well, naturally, when Randolph’s feet hit the floor again, he fell right to his knees, clutching himself and baying like a bloodhound.
 That’s when Malcolm used one of his knees to finish him off.
 Randolph ended up sprawled in an undignified, unconscious heap in the hallway.
-Bradford and I were forced to carry him out bodily, for there were threats of further unmanning him.”
+Bradford and I had to carry him to safety, for there were threats of further unmanning him.”